-International migration flows between Scotland and overseas are allocated to each NHS Board area and given an assumed age and sex distribution using proportions recorded on the NHSCR.
-These proportions are applied to the total LTIM flows for Scotland.
+International migration flows between Scotland and overseas are allocated to each NHS Board area and given an assumed age and sex distribution using proportions recorded on the NHS Central Register (NHSCR).
+These proportions are applied to the total overseas migration flows for Scotland.